-Dr Paul Bingham gained a BEng (Hons) degree in Materials Science and Engineering from the University of Sheffield in 1995.
+Professor Paul A. Bingham gained a BEng (Hons) degree in Materials Science and Engineering from the University of Sheffield in 1995.
 He then pursued PhD studies, also at the University of Sheffield, on the topic of glass science and technology, and was awarded his PhD in 2000.
 In 1999 Paul joined Glass Technology Services Ltd as a Glass Technologist, and was promoted to Senior Glass Technologist in 2002.
 In this role Paul carried out industrially-focused R&D and problem-solving, ranging from development of new environmentally-friendly glasses to forensic examination and glass plant production problems.

 In 2004 Paul returned to academia, joining the Immobilisation Science Laboratory (ISL) at the University of Sheffield as a Postdoctoral Research Associate.
 In this role Paul worked on glasses and ceramics for the safe immobilisation of radioactive and toxic wastes, and also on energy-friendly materials development and waste management.

-- Reader in Materials Engineering since 2015 (Senior Lecturer in Materials Engineering 2012 - 2015);
+- Professor of Glasses and Ceramics since 2018; previously Reader in Materials Engineering (2015 - 2018); and Senior Lecturer in Materials Engineering (2012 - 2015);

 - Led successful re-accreditation of SHU Materials Engineering degree courses by the Institute of Materials, Minerals and Mining (IOM3) in 2013 and in 2016;

 - Former member of SHU Research Concordat Sub-Committee;

 - Member of the ACES KTP Steering Group;

 - BMRC / MERI Research Engagement Committee member;

 - Laboratory Manager for the MERI Ceramics and Glass Laboratory and MERI Mössbauer Spectroscopy Laboratory;